andrew-noble/doomscroll-detector/README.md

 My submission for HackCMU 2025.
 I built this project over 24 hours on September 12-13, 2025.
 Super fun!

 Doomscroll Detector is a computer vision pipeline that helps you reclaim your attention.
-It recognizes when you’re stuck in endless scrolling, and provides actionable feedback — from gentle reminders to self-imposed monetary penalties.
-A simple way to break the cycle and build a healthier relationship with your phone.
+It recognizes when you’re stuck in endless scrolling, and starts charging your credit card.

 ![Demo GIF](media/best_clip.gif)